DanCodeCraft/fem-BlogPreviewCard/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Product preview card component solution

-This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents